feathersjs/docs/guides/migrating.md

 };
 ```

-### oAuth cookies
+### OAuth cookies

-To support oAuth for the old authentication client that was using a cookie instead of the redirect to transmit the access token the following middleware can be used:
+To support OAuth for the old authentication client that was using a cookie instead of the redirect to transmit the access token the following middleware can be used:

-> __Note:__ This is only necessary if the Feathers authentication client is not updated at the same time and if oAuth is being used.
+> __Note:__ This is only necessary if the Feathers authentication client is not updated at the same time and if OAuth is being used.

 ```js
 const authService = new AuthenticationService(app);